atbcb/ICTTestingBaseline/docs/06Images.md

 ## 6.2 Test Procedures for Decorative Image

 ### Identify Content
-1. Identify any decorative image that conveys no meaningful information or is described in text content
+1. Identify any decorative image that conveys no meaningful information or is described in text content.

 #### Test Instructions
 Check that at least one of the following is true [SC 1.1.1]: